Adene Sanchez/E+ via Getty Image

 The nation is home to the worst maternal health outcomes and maternal health disparities in the developed world, according to data from the Commonwealth Fund.
 According to the CDC, one in five women has had a bad maternity care experience.

 Merck for Mothers sets out to address those problems by advocating for better maternal health outcomes and putting their money where their mouth is -- literally.
-Through strategic grantmaking, the organization has reached nearly 30 million patients worldwide.
+Through strategic grantmaking, the organization has reached over 30 million patients worldwide.

 Most recently, the organization has zeroed in on cardiovascular disease (CVD) risk among pregnant people.